bariskalem/NowConnect/README.md

 # NowConnect
 <img src="NowConnect/Screenshots/NowConnectShield.png" height="150" />

-NowConnect is a SwiftUI MenuBarExtra app that maintains Cisco Secure Client VPN account details and provides an interface for connection.
+NowConnect is a macOS Menu Bar App created with SwiftUI's MenuBarExtra, that maintains **Cisco Secure Client VPN** account details and provides an interface for connection.

 ## How to save account details and connect to the VPN?